A story that takes place parallel to the early Seusea tales, on the island of Seit. Not a place a sane person wants to find themselves.

 Also of interest was Crysa herself.
 She was slight, perhaps barely reaching five feet in height, and delicately proportioned.
 Apart from a leather loincloth about her hips, she was nude.
 Her russet-black hair was secured at the crown of her head in a convoluted top-knot.

 ‘I’m disappointed,’ she said.
 ‘Not able to keep your slick hands to yourself.’
 She sighed and placed her hands on hips.
 ‘No matter.
-We’ll secure her soon enough and wrongs will right themsevles.’
+We’ll secure her soon enough and wrongs will right themselves.’

-‘Why do you need to know why she is immune to magic?’
+‘Why do you need to know how she is immune to magic?’

 ‘Why?
 I’m surprised you ask.
 Among many other aspects, sorcery is a tool and a weapon, a means to engender fear and respect from the ruck, and from pirate filth such as yourself.
-If someone is immune to the power we wield, then understandably they resist our coercion.
+If someone is immune to the power we wield, then understandably they are a threat to us.
 We wish to know what the mutation in Seusea is, and then we’ll either develop it for our own needs, or if that’s not possible, we’ll ensure aberrations like her never happen again.’

 ‘You fear people who don’t fear you.’

 ‘That’s a superficial way to put it, but practically, yes.’
 Crysa sighed again, folding her arms under her small, rounded breasts.
 ‘Your time among the living is drawing to a close.
 First though, I want something from you.
 Something I know you’ll have zero difficulty in obliging.’

 The slab was lowered back to horizontal.
 While Jidi watched in mute amazement, Crysa dispensed with her loincloth and crawled on to his lap.
 She sat there, smiling down at him, those bizarre orange eyes of her smouldering with intent.